harshil-darji/spotified/client/README.md

 ## Spotify clone using React

 Spotified uses the Spotify api.
-To use the app, create a ```.env``` file and put in the server folder.
+To use the app, create a ```.env``` file and put it in both, server and client folders.
 It has to include 3 parameters:

-1. REDIRECT_URI
+1. REACT_REDIRECT_URI
-2. CLIENT_ID
+2. REACT_CLIENT_ID
-3. CLIENT_SECRET
+3. REACT_CLIENT_SECRET

 Later, use ```npm start``` in both the client and server folders to bootstrap the website.